 (FH Münster; November 2011): SCIENCE FIT is featured as one of 30 good practice examples; page 133.

 in this brochure, SCIENCE FIT / TECHNOFIT PRO was included as one of 150 examples of good projects in the area of business support, as the only Styrian project; page 90/91.

 Get to know Best Practice Examples for projects with companies:

 Here you can see some important funding programmes for collaborative R&D projects between companies and research institutes.

-The chart shows four programmes that SMEs can use to fund feasibility studies and similar projects at institutes, with their total budgets and the proportions of costs that they cover.
+The chart shows three programmes that SMEs can use to fund feasibility studies and similar projects at institutes, with their total budgets and the proportions of costs that they cover.

 Funding programmes for larger projects: the chart shows four funding programmes for basic and applied research projects of companies with institutes, with typical financial data.